by Chris Lewis.

 The term "ham" comes from a negative term that the first radio users used to describe people with little radio skills.

-Those who didn’t know how to operate radios and Morse code systems correctly were called Ham-fisted users.
+Those who didn't know how to operate best ham radio for car and Morse code systems correctly were called Ham-fisted users.
 Since then, the term ham stuck to the activity, and later it was adopted by the device.

 Today, ham radios are officially the type of radios that amateurs and beginners would use.
 They're not the most powerful or the most effective, but they get the job done.